-21. Mandatory Resignation in the Event of Non-Attendance
+18. Mandatory Resignation in the Event of Non-Attendance

-The Board has adopted a policy that requires any director who fails to attend at least 75% of the Board meetings to tender his or her resignation from the Board to the Chair of the Board, and said Chair shall then determine whether or not to accept the resignation.
+The Board has adopted a policy that requires any Director who has served for a full year but fails to attend at least 75% of the Board and/or committee meetings to tender his or her resignation from the Board to the Chair of the Board, and said Chair shall then determine whether or not to accept the resignation after consultation with the chair of the Corporate Governance and Nominating Committee.

-F. Periodic Review of Board Effectiveness and Director's Effectiveness
+E. Periodic Review of Board Effectiveness and Director's Effectiveness

-22. The Corporate Governance and Nominating Committee is responsible to make an annual assessment of the overall performance of the Board and to report its findings to the Board.
+19. The Corporate Governance and Nominating Committee is responsible for approving and overseeing an annual process to assess the overall performance of the Board, each of the Directors, each of its committees, the Chair of the Board, and the Chair of each of its Committees, and to report its findings and recommendations for changes, if any, to the Board.